 As mentioned above, making a loan with Lending Club is much like making an on-line purchase.
 The first thing you do is select an individual loan or portfolio plan, then click the “Loan” button.
 It will take you to a screen that displays the loan in your portfolio.
 My first impression was that there was no confirmation page, but in fact, there are two more steps to go before the loan is official.
 The first is to click the “Check Out” button, then you need to confirm the loan once you check out.
 Much like shopping with Amazon, you can’t “accidentally” fund a loan.
 You must consciously select the loan to make it happen.

 I think Lending Club is providing a good service to lenders and borrowers alike.
 Borrowers have the opportunity to get a better interest rate on loans, and lenders have the opportunity to “be the bank,” and earn more interest on their money than it would earn in a regular bank account or CD.

 The lending process is easy to understand, secure, and offers a good reward for the risk you take.
 I currently have $100 in my account and plan on growing that as time and moey allow.

 If P2P lending intrigues you, now is a great time to try it out with little to no risk on your end.

-$25 New Lender Referral Bonus from Lending Club.
-Lending Club is currently offering new lenders a $25 bonus for signing up.
+New Lender Referral Bonus from Lending Club.
+Lending Club is currently offering new lenders a Sign Up Bonus for creating a new investor account.
 All you need to do is register your account and make your first deposit and you will receive the $25 bonus.
-You must use this special link to receive the bonus money: $25 Lending Club new lender bonus.
+You must use this special link to receive the bonus money: Lending Club new lender bonus.